barmayo/spatial_attention/README.md

 - Clone the repository with `git clone https://github.com/barmayo/spatial_attention.git && cd eotp`.

 - Install the necessary packages.
-If you are using pip then simply run `pip install -r requirements.txt`.
+If you are using conda then simply run 'conda create --name <env> --file requirements.txt`.

 - Download the [pretrained models](https://??) and
 [data](https://prior-datasets.s3.us-east-2.amazonaws.com/savn/data.tar.gz) to the `eotp` directory.
 Untar with